dustinpfister/blog_posts/_posts/threejs-examples-lines-deterministic.md

 layout: post
 categories: three.js
 id: 992
-updated: 2022-06-12 13:25:04
+updated: 2023-02-02 09:41:04
-version: 1.15
+version: 1.16
 ---

-This week the focus was just on working out one new [threejs example](/2021/02/19/threejs-examples/) that has to do with creating and mutating a group of lines.
-I did a lot of other things this week of coarse that has to do with playing around with tube geometry, but that might be a matter for another future threejs example that will be similar to this one.
-This example is just a project in which I continued with my lat threejs example that also had to do with creating a group of lines but the goal was just to create a group of lines that form a sphere of sorts and then mutate things from there.
+I wanted to make a new [threejs example](/2021/02/19/threejs-examples/) that has to do with creating and mutating a [group](/2018/05/16/threejs-grouping-mesh-objects/) of [lines](https://threejs.org/docs/#api/en/objects/Line).
+As of late I have also been playing around with tube geometry, which requires passing a [curve](/2022/06/17/threejs-curve/) as the first argument when making the geometry.

+This example however will just be a project in which I continued with my last [threejs example](/2022/06/03/threejs-examples-lines-sphere-circles/) that also had to do with creating a group of lines.
+However the goal with the older example was just to create a group of lines that form a sphere of sorts, and then mutate things from there.
 With this example what I wanted to do is make a similar system of sorts, but to make it so that a group of lines that form a sphere is just one of many options.
+So in other words this is just a general kind of system for a group of lines that can be set into all kinds of various states beyond just that of a sphere like shape.

 <!-- more -->

 ## This Deterministic line group module threejs example and what to know first

 This is one of many threejs example that I have made after acquiring a fair amount of experience before hand with threejs as well as with javaScript in general.
-So in other words this is not a post for developers that might be [new to threejs](/2018/04/04/threejs-getting-started/) and client side javaScript, and as such I will not be getting into basic things about the library and language that you should know before hand.
+So in other words this is not a post for developers that might be [new to threejs](/2018/04/04/threejs-getting-started/) and client side javaScript in general.
+As such I will not be getting into every basic little thing about the library and language that you should know before hand.
 However I do still use these opening sections to cover a few things that you might want to read up more on before continuing with the rest of this post.

 ### Read up more on lines and line materials

 The module that I have made that I am writing about can be used to create an instance of a threejs group where each child of the group is an [instance of a line](/2018/04/19/threejs-line).
 A line in threejs is one alternative to that of the typical [mesh object](/2018/05/04/threejs-mesh/) that is used to add content to an over all scene object.
+What is nice about lines is that when making a custom geometry I just have to worky about the position attribute of the geometry and that is it.
+There is also things like the index of the position attribite and also with lines the order of the points is of concern, but I do not have to care so much about the addtional values that are needed when making geometry to be used with a mesh object and the various mesh materials.

 ### Check out more on the buffer geometry class